 Step 3: Come for an Interview

-The date for Middle School interviews is February 1, 2017.
+The date for Middle School interviews is TBD.
 For those families who ranked School of the Future 1st, 2nd, or 3rd choice on their Middle School applications and did not receive an invitation, please email us

 Once we have received the middle school applications from District Two, we will contact families for an interview.
 Again, SOF is in high demand, and we interview only students who list us as one of their top three choices on their middle school application.
 Over-the-counter applicants will be contacted for an interview only if a seat becomes available in the appropriate grade at a later time and only if you have filed a placement exemption request with the District Two office.